 - Ongoing learning requirements and work-ons

-- A practical session and assessment
+- An online or practical session and assessment

 The online learning requirements can be completed at the candidate’s own pace.
 The candidate attends (and pays for) the practical session and assessment only when they feel ready.